Impact of Connection Admission Process on the Direct Retry Load Balancing Algorithm in Cellular Network: Results

 Obviously, as the number of random access slots increase the collision probability decreases for group 3 UEs, and the overall channel utilization increases.
 However, as the collision probability decreases the blocking probability, within the same group of UEs, becomes larger.
 This is in line with the results presented in Fig.~\ref{fig:blocking_tot_p}.
 Recall, that as more UEs gain access to the BS, the probability that channels become unavailable increases.
 The results shown in Fig.~\ref{fig:varying_L} further demonstrate the fundamental tradeoff between the delay caused by random access and overall network utilization.
-Apart from this tradeoff, we demonstrate that the network operator has a powerful tool, i.e. random access phase length, through which network metrics can be easily regulated.
+With an increase in traffic intensity $p$, we expect that the graphs shown in Fig.~\ref{fig:varying_L} to shift upwards proportional to the increase in $p$ because we expect that a higher traffic intensity would result in more collisions and blocking for users in group 3.
+We demonstrate that the network operator has a powerful tool, i.e. random access phase length, through which network metrics can be easily regulated.
 It is obvious that the operator has no control over the channel access probability, $p$, of individual UEs.
 However, the operator is able to set a higher value of $L_x$ to the ASC of interest in order to maintain an expected access delay for each UE against a required blocking probability.